 NOTE: There are 2 brakes, 1 on each transaxle.

 The parking brake should keep the machine from moving.
-To check the parking brake, park the machine on a level surface, open the bypass valves and set the parking brake to ON.
-Attempt to move the set the parking brake to ON.
+To check the parking brake, park the machine on a level surface, open the bypass valves and set the parking brake to PARK.
 Attempt to move the machine forward and backward by pushing it.
 If the machine moves, adjust the parking brake linkage as follows: